 - Philosophy students undertake self-driven projects that are highly experiential in nature, such as creating a series of paintings to represent famous thought experiments, or writing a children's book about philosophical concepts.

 - Competing in Ethics Bowl gives philosophy students the chance to take the knowledge they've gained in the classroom and apply it to real-life ethical dilemmas.
+Notably, students have competed in the 2019 National Bioethics Bowl in Mobile, AL and the first ever Intercollegiate Ethics Bowl at the Washington Corrections Center for Women.
 Our students also have the opportunity to serve as coaches and mentors for our high school ethics bowl team.

 - Our students also have many opportunities to hear visiting guest speakers in philosophy and to interact with them, gaining an appreciation of philosophy beyond Puget Sound.